computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/TwitterSearch/readme.md

       - find server and
       - index all the words of the tweet on that server.
     - While querying for a specific word,
-      - we will have to query all te servers and each server will return a set of TweetIDs.
+      - we will have to query all the servers and each server will return a set of TweetIDs.
       - A centralized server will aggregate these results to return them to the user.

 ### Detailed component design diagram